GLUR-DEV/CatWar-External/README.md

 # CatsWar-Hacks
 If you don't want to compile this cheat you can download it from my [patreon](notcomplete.com).
 You can find all my compiled code projects on there.
-This only differnece bertween the external and internal is that the extern is portable.
+This only difference between the external and internal is that the extern is portable.
 Although the internal is faster.

 #### This software was made by
 GLUR